 2) Where is it?

 The Sugar Cane Festival actually takes place across New Iberia.
-The "all ages" street fair will be at the Old Iberia Sugar Cooperative (901 Sugarmill Rd.) with kiddie rides, a petting zoo, entertainment and fireworks downtown in Bouligny Plaza.
-Two parades will party down New Iberia’s Main Street.
-Cyr Gates Community Center houses numerous events during the festival including a photography and art show, garden/flower show and sugar cookie bake off and the SugArena @ Acadiana Fairgrounds hosts the 4-H Livestock shows.
-Click here for the full schedule.
+The "all ages" street fair with kiddie rides, a petting zoo and entertainment will be held downtown in Bouligny Plaza.
+Three parades will party down New Iberia’s Main Street.
+Cyr Gates Community Center houses numerous events during the festival including an art show, garden/flower show and sugar cookery contest and the SugArena @ Acadiana Fairgrounds hosts the 4-H livestock shows.
+Click for the Louisiana Sugar Cane Festival's full schedule.

 3) When is it?